KivApple/mcu-info-util/README.md

 Currently supported only some ARM MCUs.

+Run python setup.py install to install application to your system.

-Run ./mcu-info-util.py -h for information about usage.
+Run mcu-info-util -h after installation for information about usage.